dthies/moodle-mod_wizard/README.md

 1. An admin or manager creates a course with template activities.
 2. The option 'Course presets' in the secondary navigation on the course page will open a page to edit presets.
-3. Clicking 'Add preset' opens a form to crate a new preset.
+3. Clicking 'Add preset' opens a form to create a new preset.
-4. The admin or manager provides a name and descriptions, selects one or more activity templates from the course, adds configuration instructions and saves.
+4. The admin or manager provides a name and description, selects one or more activity templates from the course, adds configuration instructions and saves.
 5. Users that should be allowed to use the template need to be given